f-forcher/blog-posts/Polynomial Chaos.md

 #### Exact solution
 `(TODO, not focus of post)`

-#### Numerical solution
+### Numerical solution
-We will now use Python and its associated numerical libraries to solve this ODE, as a good warmup example.
+We will now show how to use Python and its associated numerical libraries to get an approximate solution for this ODE.
 I recommend using `jupyterlab` and paste along the various code snippets (TODO: add complete notebook in repo+link).

 First, let's import the required libraries: